MicroEJ/VEEPort-Espressif-ESP32-S3-DevKitC-1-N8R8/README.rst

 Before the first build of the BSP, ensure you have cloned the repository and all its submodules and also the patch for the MicroEJ Segger SystemView implementation is applied.
-This can be done running the script **RunAtFirstBSPCompile** located in  ``xxx/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts``.
+This can be done running the script ``RunAtFirstBSPCompile.*`` located in  ``xxx/ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp/projects/microej/scripts``.
-Please refer to the `README MicroEJ BSP`_ on further details.
+Please refer to the `README BSP`_ for further details.

-The Platform provides a pre-compiled Mono-Sandbox Application.
+The |VEEPORT| provides a pre-compiled Mono-Sandbox Application.
-Validate the BSP installation by compiling the BSP to build a MicroEJ Firmware.
+Validate the BSP installation by compiling the BSP to build a |BOARD_NAME|
+Firmware.

 To build the ``ESP32-S3-DevKitC1-Xtensa-FreeRTOS-bsp`` project, open a